<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=548598725911645&amp;ev=PageView&amp;noscript=1">

 What You Learn in an MBA in Sustainability Program

 The Bard MBA Curriculum features required core courses, as well as electives.
-Students must take at least two of the elective courses, which can be applied to the MBA concentrations.
+Students must take at least two of the elective courses, which can be applied to the MBA optional focus areas.

 CORE COURSES